damianhakert/damianhakert.github.io/source/posts/2016-12-10-proposed-server-purchase-for-gitlab-com.html.md

 Having your own hardware means you're always overprovisioned.
 And we could probably have reduced the cost of cloud hosting by focussing on it.

-The bigger expense will hiring more people to deal with the additional complexity.
+The bigger expense will be hiring more people to deal with the additional complexity.
 We'll probably need to hire a couple of people more to deal with this.
 We're hiring [producton engineers](https://about.gitlab.com/jobs/production-engineer/) and if you're spotting mistake after mistake in this post we would love to talk to you.